githubyuto0919745/cse210/README.md

 # cse210-student-template
-Yuto Akatsuka for students in CSE 210.
+Yuto Akatsuka Winter 2024 CSE 210.

 This repository contains the starter code for many different projects.
 They are arranged as follows: